New Sri Lankan president sworn in, police clear protest site

 “We are the people who sent Gotabaya home, and it’s not a difficult task for us to send you (Wickremesinghe) home,” said Tampitiye Sugathananda, a Buddhist monk and protest leader who was outside the presidential office.

-A large number of army and police personnel arrived in trucks and buses around midnight, removing tents and arresting some protesters.
+A large number of army and police personnel arrived in trucks and buses around midnight, removing tents and protest banners and making arrest.
 They blocked off roads leading to the site and carried long poles.
-Protesters said on social media that they were beaten up, but the allegations could not be independently verified.
+Protesters said on social media that they were beaten up, but those alleged incidents couldn’t be verified.

 On Monday, in his role as acting president, Wickremesinghe declared a state of emergency that gave him broad authority to act in the interest of public security and order.
 Authorities can carry out searches and detain people under the emergency, and Wickremesinghe can change or suspend any law.
 Parliament can regularly review the state of emergency, and it will expire without its approval.